Program in Near Eastern Studies

 Program of Study

 The student's plan of study is guided and given coherence by the departmental adviser and the director of the program.
 The specific courses are described in this site for each of the cooperating departments listed above.
 In general, students follow the plan of study of their department.
-A Woodrow Wilson School student in the program selects the Near East in the modern world as a field of concentration.
+A Princeton School of Public and International Affairs student in the program selects the Near East in the modern world as a field of concentration.
 The requirements of the program are as follows:

 Language: Students who have had no relevant language training must take at least two years of Arabic, Hebrew, Hindi/Urdu, Persian, Swahili or Turkish language as elective courses.